 Use a writable directory such as $env:LOCALAPPDATA\Programs\PHP instead when administrative access to C:\ is not available, and substitute that path in the remaining commands.

 Use the x64 redistributable for x64 builds and the x86 redistributable for x86 builds.
-Supported current builds require at least Windows 8 or Windows Server 2012.
+Current PHP builds require Windows 8 or Windows Server 2012 or newer.

 PS> Copy-Item C:\php\php.ini-development C:\php\php.ini